 It’s like Netflix binging The Crown, except with business advice.
 Okay, it’s not like that at all... but snatch up some quick-hit, actionable copy hacks (& spirited sass) in <15 minute video trainings.

-THIS is where you get a front-row seat to sales copy tips & hacks I’m applying to write first-rate/top-shelf funnels for clients, what’s on my desk (and in my earbuds), and what lessons I’ve learned … sometimes the hard way.
-Hope you’re ok that I’m a little more personal here than I am in social media land!
+Get a front-row seat to sales copy tips & hacks I’m applying to write first-rate/top-shelf funnels for clients, what’s on my desk (and in my earbuds), and what lessons I’ve learned … sometimes the hard way.
+Hope you’re ok that I’m a little more personal here than I am in social media land. 😜